“When you want to help people, you tell them the truth. When you want to help yourself, you tell them what they want to hear.”

 I made some dryer balls last night.
 Tutorial to come.
 I soaked them overnight and will give them a run through the washing machine today.

 I know that this is a really long one, but I had a lot to say today.
-The snow is melting, thank goodness!
-More poop removal today and a visit with the grand dog is ahead.
-Busy day.

 In the meantime, remember to wash your hands, don’t touch your face, stay home but if you MUST go out, wear a mask and keep the length of a full grown llama (which is bigger than an alpaca) between you and the next person.